openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Moreover, when `client_metadata` or `client_metadata_uri` parameters defined in (#client_metadata) are present, but the AS recognizes `client_id` and knows metadata associated with it, it MUST return an error.

-ASs compliant to this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter has also been present.
+ASs compliant with this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter is also present.

 Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the AS might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.